viperyl/Notes/ARS/Kalman/Filter.md

-# CH 11.
-Extended Kalman Filter
+# 5. Extended Kalman Filter

 EKF linearize the nonlinear equation at the point of the current estimates.
 First order Taylor expansion.